RiskChallenger/translation-validation/README.md

 ### Styling

-By default the ngx-tv-container-component gets injected right after the formControl element.
+By default, the ngx-tv-container-component gets injected right after the formControl element.
 So you html would look something like this:

 ```html
 <input type="text" /> <ngx-tv-container-component></ngx-tv-container-component>